-- 6.2 For the purposes of this Policy, illegal or foul play means a breach or breaches of Law 9 of the Laws of the Game. - 6.3 A player is sent off when they are sent off the playing enclosure permanently by the referee and can take no further part in the match in which they were sent off. - 6.4 A player is temporarily suspended when they are cautioned in a match by the referee and temporarily sent off the playing enclosure by the referee for a period of ten minutes playing time which is spent in the so-called "sin bin". - 6.5 A player who is temporarily suspended three times within a 12-month period commencing June 1st of a particular year and ending May 31st of the following year, will be deemed to have been sent off upon the conclusion of the match in which the third temporary suspension occurred. - 6.6 For the purposes of this Policy, misconduct shall mean any conduct, behaviour or practices on or off the playing enclosure in connection with a match or tournament (excluding foul play during a match) including all social media platforms that may be considered unsporting, abusive, threatening, discriminatory, defamatory or has the potential to bring the game, BC Rugby or individuals/groups associated with the BC Rugby into disrepute.
+- 6.2 For the purposes of this Policy, illegal or foul play means a breach or breaches of Law 9 of the Laws of the Game. - 6.3 A player is sent off when they are sent off the playing enclosure permanently by the referee and can take no further part in the match in which they were sent off. - 6.4 A player is temporarily suspended when they are cautioned in a match by the referee and temporarily sent off the playing enclosure by the referee for a period of ten minutes playing time which is spent in the so-called "sin bin". - 6.5 For the purposes of this Policy, misconduct shall mean any conduct, behaviour or practices on or off the playing enclosure in connection with a match or tournament (excluding foul play during a match) including all social media platforms that may be considered unsporting, abusive, threatening, discriminatory, defamatory or has the potential to bring the game, BC Rugby or individuals/groups associated with the BC Rugby into disrepute.